ajemanuel/analyzeMEA/analyzeMEA/intanutil/readme.txt

+## The code in this folder was written by Michael Gibson and Adrian Foy ##

 To use from the command-line, you should first make sure that Python 3 is installed on your machine.

 If you're using Windows, open 'cmd.exe', type 'python' and press Enter.
 This should give you some basic information about your